etereo-io/edge-next/README.md

 If you want to read about all the features you can check the [documentation](./static-pages/documentation.md) or check the [Website Demo](https://edge-next.now.sh/).

-You can login with the following credentials:
+You can login using one of the different social providers, or register a new account.

-- Admin: admin@demo.com | password: admin
-- User: user@demo.com | password: user
+*The data on the demo site may be deleted at any time*

 ## How do I use Edge?